Geophysical definition of planet

 The International Union of Geological Sciences (IUGS) is the internationally recognized body charged with fostering agreement on nomenclature and classification across geoscientific disciplines.
-However, they have yet to create a formal definition of the term planet.
+However, they have yet to create a formal definition of the term "planet".
 As a result, there are various geophysical definitions in use among professional geophysicists, planetary scientists, and other professionals in the geosciences.
-Many professionals opt to use one of several of these geophysical definitions instead of the definition voted on by the International Astronomical Union.
+Many professionals opt to use one of several of these geophysical definitions instead of the definition voted on by the International Astronomical Union, the dominant organization for setting planetary nomenclature.

 Definitions

 Some geoscientists adhere to the formal definition of a planet that was proposed by the International Astronomical Union (IAU) in August 2006.
-According to IAU definition of planet, a planet is an astronomical body orbiting the Sun that is massive enough to be rounded by its own gravity, and has cleared the neighbourhood around its orbit.
+According to IAU definition of planet, a planet is an astronomical object orbiting the Sun that is massive enough to be rounded by its own gravity, and has cleared the neighbourhood around its orbit.

 Another widely accepted geophysical definition of a planet includes that which was put forth by planetary scientists Alan Stern and Harold Levison in 2002.
 The pair proposed the following rules to determine whether an object in space satisfies the definition for a planetary body.